 About me

 Greetings!
 I'm your captain for this conversation, Tzu-Heng (Brian), a 4th-year CS Ph.D. student at the University of Wisconsin-Madison (UW-Madison), working with Prof. Frederic Sala.
-Currently, I am interning in Apple AIML, working on large-scale multimodal models, advising by Dr. Javier Movellan and Manjot Bilkhu.
+Currently, I am interning in Apple, working on large-scale multimodal models, advising by Dr. Javier Movellan and Manjot Bilkhu.
 Before joining UW-Madison, I earned my B.S. degree in CS from National Chengchi University (NCCU), where I was fortunately advised by Prof. Man-Kwan Shan (NCCU) and Dr. Ling-Jyh Chen (Academia Sinica) in the realm of spatio-temporal machine learning and large-scale sensor networks.
 In 2019, I interned in Argonne National Laboratory in the team, Array of Things, working with Dr. Charlie Catlett and Dr. Rajesh Sankaran.

 In 2023, we established Awan.AI, a startup focusing on AI solutions for traditional Chinese medicine (TCM).
 We have built LLMs tailored for TCM and tongue syndrome diagnosis systems.